tipofyzik/habit_tracker_app/README.md

 # 3. Further developing
 My project has cases which can be further developed.
-Firstly, the option of 'upcoming events' can be added.
+1. The option of 'upcoming events' can be added.
 If the user would like to look at the events that they have to accomplish this day/week/month/etc., the program would dispay these events accordingly.
 This feature would make it more convenient to track one's habits.
-Secondly,
+2.

 # 4. Sources
 [1] https://pypi.org/project/python-dateutil/